bhishanpdl/bp/README.md

 # bp
 [![Build Status](https://travis-ci.org/bhishanpdl/bp.svg?branch=master)](https://travis-ci.org/bhishanpdl/bp)[![Documentation Status](https://readthedocs.org/projects/bp/badge/?version=latest)](https://bp.readthedocs.io/en/latest/?badge=latest)

-`bp` is my personal library with some pieces of codes for plotting and various other statistical tools.
+`bp` is my personal library for day to day use scripts such as data cleaning, machine learning, data visualization and so on.
 # API References
 For the usage of the module, visit API tutorials at ReadTheDocs or Github Pages.
 - [API Usage of bp @ Read the Docs](http://bhishan.readthedocs.io/)